 |Nutritional Guidelines (per serving)|

-Shepherd's pie or cottage pie?
-According to British food pundits, if you use lamb to make this recipe, it is officially called shepherd's pie.
+While it may seem like cottage pie, according to British food pundits, if you use lamb to make this recipe, it is officially shepherd's pie.
 If you use beef, then it's called cottage pie.

 Whatever meat you add and whatever you call it, this recipe spin on the original is gluten-free and the resultant savory pie is an absolute comfort food on a cold winter night.